How the velocity estimator works

 Overall Thoughts

-I think the calculator probably has some problems with its statistical model, but for the accuracy required from it, we can kick the problems into the long grass in my opinion.
+I think the calculator probably has some problems with its statistical model, but for the accuracy required from it, I’m willing to set these problems aside.